rocketjishao/tagSeq/README.md

        $ cat file_*.fastq > mixed.fastq

-## 3. Sort out the RNA with and without tag in the first 40 nt:
+## 3. Sort out the RNA with and without tag in the first 40 nt
    Download main.py from our Git-Hub repository: https://github.com/rocketjishao/NAD-tagSeq/blob/master/main.py
    Change directory to the file pathway of main.py; Sort out the RNAs with and without tag RNA sequence by typing in: